MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-quickstart.md

 ## Create the cluster

-Follow these steps to create a simple two-node cluster.
-For more details, see [Create an Azure Stack HCI cluster using Windows Admin Center](create-cluster.md).
+Follow these steps to create a simple two-node, single-site cluster.
+For more details or to create a stretched cluster, see [Create an Azure Stack HCI cluster using Windows Admin Center](create-cluster.md).

 1. In Windows Admin Center, under **All connections**, click **Add**.
 1. In the **Add resources** panel, under **Windows Server cluster**, select **Create new**.
 1. Under **Choose cluster type**, select **Azure Stack HCI**.
 1. Under **Select server locations**, select **All servers in one site**.
 1. Click **Create**.
 You will now see the Create Cluster wizard.
-1. Complete the wizard.
 If the **Credential Security Service Provider (CredSSP)** pop-up appears, select **Yes** to temporarily enable it.

+The Create Cluster wizard has five sections, each with several steps.

+1. **Get started.** In this section, you'll check the prerequisites, add servers, join a domain, install required features and updates, and restart the servers.
+2. **Networking.** This section of the wizard verifies that the correct networking adapters are enabled and disables any you're not using.
+You'll select management adapters, set up a virtual switch configuration, and define your network by supplying IP addresses.
+To keep things simple, don't select RDMA for this cluster.
+3. **Clustering.** This section validates that your servers have a consistent configuration and are suitable for clustering, and creates the actual cluster.
+4. **Storage.** Next, you'll clean and check drives, validate your storage, and enable Storage Spaces Direct.
-You can skip Step 5 because we won't be using Software Defined Networking (SDN) for this cluster.
+5. **SDN.** You can skip Section 5 because we won't be using Software Defined Networking (SDN) for this cluster.

 If you enabled the CredSSP protocol in the wizard, you'll want to disable it on each server for security purposes.